archethic-foundation/aeip/AEIP-6.md

 - the transaction fees associated with the `keychain` type transaction are free (=0 UCO), which is beneficial for users.

 This AEIP addresses this need with these specific informations:
-- archiving of fungible or non-fungible tokens,
+- archiving of smart-contracts, fungible or non-fungible tokens,
 - sender blacklist,
 - contact address book.
 *Other AEIPs may be able to further complement this need*

+Reminder: a transaction can't exceed 3 Mo.

 ## Restriction